 To troubleshoot autonegotiation problems, try manually setting both sides of the connection.
 If this does not solve the problem, there could be a problem with the firmware or software on the NIC.
 You can resolve this by upgrading the NIC driver to the latest version.

 Cabling Distance

 If the port statistics show excessive FCS, late-collision, or alignment errors, verify that the cable distance from the switch to the connected device meets the recommended guidelines.
-See the "Cables and Adapters" section on page C-4.
+See Cables and Adapters, page 65.

 Resetting the Switch